The Idaho Stack

 Tracking Idaho’s technology economy

-Short dispatches from people close to the systems: the workbench, field, office, truck, classroom, clinic, county desk, server closet, pump house, and shop floor.
+Short firsthand observations from people close to the systems: the workbench, field, office, truck, classroom, clinic, county desk, server closet, pump house, and shop floor.
+Field notes help guide reporting; they are one format inside a broader Idaho technology publication.

 What makes a good field note?